featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

 The result of `File.ReadAllText()` is the contents of the file.
 (This is C# by the way, but most languages follow the same semantics.)
 The calling thread blocks while the file is being read from the disk.

-In Node, on the other hand, you pass a **callback** that will be called the contents of the file when the `readFile()` operation completes.
+In Node, on the other hand, you pass a **callback** that will be called with the contents of the file when the `readFile()` operation completes.
 The callback receives ether an error or the contents of the file.

     fs.readFile('afile.txt', 'utf-8', function (error, contents) {
         if (error) {